 STOs were created due to high demand for regulations in Initial Coin Offerings as a means to protect investors from ICO scams.
 Recently, the popularity of STOs has increased so rapidly that many in the financial sector consider 2019 to be the year of security tokens.

 So you maybe asking, what exactly is a Security Token Offering?
 How is an STO regulated?
 What are the KYC / AML requirements for STOs?
 We have provided answers to these questions in subsequent paragraphs.

-A Security Token Offering or STO is a security, that has monetary value, is tradable and represents an expectation of future compensation or profits resulting from the activity of the STO issuer.
+A Security Token Offering or STO is a security that has monetary value.
+It is tradable and represents an expectation of future compensation or profits resulting from the activity of the STO issuer.

-If an ICO passes the Howey test, which means their values are derived from being an external tradable asset, then it will be considered an STO by the SEC.
+If an ICO passes the Howey test, which means its values are derived from being an external tradable asset, then it will be considered an STO by the SEC.

 Most ICOs are regarded as investment opportunities in the offering company, so partially most ICOs are considered to be securities.

 An ICO is a token that doesn’t have monetary value or cannot be traded in the stock market, therefore classifying them as utility tokens.
 Most ICOs are usually offered by companies to be purchased during crowdfunding.